- Pharmaceutical IP Services

 - April 21, 2016New York, New York

 Andy is a trial lawyer with over a decade of experience representing plaintiffs and defendants in patent cases and other complex litigation matters.
-He also has significant experience in adversarial proceedings in the Patent and Trademark Office and chairs the firm’s Post Grant Practice Group.
+He also has significant experience in adversarial proceedings in the Patent and Trademark Office and chairs the firm’s Post Grant Review Practice Group.
 He regularly counsels clients on adversarial PTO proceedings co-pending with litigation.

 American Bar Association